skip to log on skip to main content

 Key points

-• Accessing funding for your business can be more straightforward if your finances are separate
+• Accessing lending for your business can be more straightforward if your finances are separate.

 Why separate your personal and business finances?